Kenneth Taylor (footballer, born 2002): International career

-Taylor represented the Netherlands at various youth levels, starting with the under-15 team in 2017.
-He was part of the Netherlands U17 squad that won the 2019 UEFA European Under-17 Championship.
-Later that year, he captained the under-17 team at the 2019 FIFA U-17 World Cup in Brazil.
+Taylor has represented the Netherlands at various youth levels, beginning with the under-15 team in 2017.
+He was a member of the Netherlands U17 squad that won the 2019 UEFA European Under-17 Championship.
+Later that year, he captained the U17s at the 2019 FIFA U-17 World Cup in Brazil.
 He subsequently progressed to the Netherlands U21 team, earning 15 caps and scoring once between 2021 and 2024, and was included in the squad for the 2023 UEFA European Under-21 Championship in Romania.

-On 22 September 2022, Taylor made his senior debut for the Netherlands under manager Louis van Gaal, coming on as a substitute in a 2–0 UEFA Nations League victory against Poland.
-He was subsequently named in the 26-man squad for the 2022 FIFA World Cup in Qatar, making a brief substitute appearance in the final group stage match against the hosts on 29 November.
-On 24 March 2023, Taylor played his fourth match – again as a substitute – in a 4–0 loss against France during UEFA Euro 2024 qualifying.
-He earned his fifth cap two years later, coming on as a substitute in the UEFA Nations League Finals quarter-final second leg against Spain on 23 March 2025.
+Taylor made his senior debut for the Netherlands on 22 September 2022 under manager Louis van Gaal, appearing as a substitute in a 2–0 UEFA Nations League victory over Poland.
+He was selected for the 2022 FIFA World Cup squad in Qatar, where he made one appearance as a substitute in the final group stage match against the hosts.

+On 24 March 2023, Taylor earned his fourth cap in a 4–0 UEFA Euro 2024 qualifying loss to France.
+He made his next international appearance two years later, coming on as a substitute in the UEFA Nations League Finals quarter-final second leg against Spain on 23 March 2025.